 This course meets Florida state standards for teaching students with disabilities.
 For more information on this requirement, please click here.

 This course is designed for all educators and related providers who work with students diagnosed with learning disabilities, attention deficits (with or without hyperactivity), developmental delays, behavior problems or other distinctive disorders.
 Participants will gain understanding of students with Dyslexia, Autism Spectrum Disorder (ASD) and various other disabilities.
 Federal laws will be explored: IDEA, Every Student Success Act (previously known as No Child Left Behind), and Section 504 of the Rehabilitation Act of 1973, along with many required applications of these laws to the classroom.
 Participants will develop a clinical eye toward all students (with or without an IEP) and will be able to apply classroom accommodations, developmental teaching techniques and designed modifications.
-Each course participant will have the option to organize and complete a case study based on one selected student.
-We will learn how to be diagnostic educators by reviewing student’s symptoms and test scores and customize an educational plan that will accommodate that student's weakness.
-Each Module will present various activities, relatable links, learning strategies as well and many curriculum adaptations.
-Participants will accumulate a portfolio of tools and strategies they can bring back to their classrooms to maximize learning for all their students.
+Each participant will have the option to organize and complete a case study based on one selected student.
+Participants will learn how to be diagnostic educators by reviewing student’s symptoms and test scores and customize an educational plan that will accommodate that student's weakness.
+Each module presents various activities, learning strategies, and curriculum adaptations.
+Participants will accumulate a portfolio of tools and strategies they can bring back to their classrooms to maximize learning for all of their students.

 Carlow University ED 609 • Madonna University EDU 5960.16 • Notre Dame College ED 615 D • The College of Saint Rose EDC 684